 Reframing gives you the possibility to change the meaning of a situation, task or problem.
 In general: it allows you to choose what it means for you, which gives you the freedom to change your point of view.

 Galileo Galilei is a wonderful example of a person who questioned the status quo, “The sun revolves around the earth” that was prevalent at the time when he lived.
-Galileo was one of the most famous outside of the box thinker in due course, if you like so to speak.
+Galileo was one of the most famous outside the box thinkers in due course.
 Not only did Galileo not accept what he probably had been thought at school and disagreed with the status quo, but also questioned something that was considered to be a fact.
 Start to question things and do not accept these as predetermined straight away.
-Don’t take the facts your teachers, professors and experts present you as ultimately correct or the one and only truth.
-Make it a habit to question things and discover new and even better solutions or facts about things.
+Don’t take the facts your teachers, professors, and experts present you as ultimately correct or the one and only truth.
+Make it a habit of questioning things and discovering new and even better solutions or facts about things.

 Trial and Error